 Direct connections allow updated data to flow into Harmoni in real time.

 - If an API is available in a data collection system, we can potentially develop a direct connection to Harmoni.

 Harmoni supports different direct connections, including Decipher.

 - Connect to Decipher

 - Add new variable types to an existing project

 1. Connect to Decipher

-To connect to a Decipher source you’ll need to know the server the data resides on, and the 64 character API key of a user that has access to the required source.
+To connect to a Decipher source, you’ll need to know the server the data resides on and the 64-character API key of a user with access to the required source.

 - You can find information on how to generate the API key here:

-- Before connecting, you can select the variables you want to include in your project: Qualifiers, system and additional variables as well as pipe variables.
+- Before connecting, you can select the variables you want to include in your project: Qualifiers, system and additional variables, and pipe variables.